near/nearcore/docs/architecture/how/receipt-congestion.md

 we have 100% utilization.

 A limit in bytes would be better to argue how much memory we need exactly.
-But in some sense, the wo are equivalent, as producing large receipts should cost a linear amount of gas.
+But in some sense, the two are equivalent, as producing large receipts should cost a linear amount of gas.
 What exactly the conversion rate is, is rather complicated and warrants its own investigation with potential protocol changes to lower the ratio in the most extreme cases.
 And this is important regardless of how